-The original table created by sculptor Isamu Noguchi in the 1940s.
-The classic combination of art and function.
-Now available with expanded color options.
+The original glass coffee table created by sculptor Isamu Noguchi in 1948.
+This classic combination of art and function is available with a variety of base finish options.

-One unique vision: one piece of freeform glass, two perfectly and delicately balanced pieces of wood.
-Imitated?
-Yes.
-Equaled?
-Never.
+One unique vision, one piece of freeform glass, two perfectly and delicately balanced pieces of wood.
+It is often imitated, but never equaled.

 Is it art, or is it furniture?
-It's both.
-The sleek, aerodynamic lines of the Noguchi table enhance any décor.
-It's at home everywhere, in interiors from mid-century modern to traditional.
-Beautiful enough to satisfy your desire for elegance, sturdy enough to hold pizza boxes, DVDs, and the kids' game consoles in the rec room on family night.
-Noguchi's visionary table has no limits.
+It’s both.
+The sleek, aerodynamic lines of the Noguchi table make it at home everywhere, in interiors from mid-century modern to traditional.
+It's beautiful enough to satisfy your desire for elegance, yet sturdy enough to handle daily use.

 "Art should become as one with its surroundings."Isamu Noguchi View Design Story

-The solid wood base of the table is available in Noguchi black, walnut, natural cherry, and white ash.
-The ash base is finished with a process that arrests the wood in its natural, "freshly cut" state.
+The solid wood base of the table is available in a variety of finishes including Noguchi black and white ash.
+The ash base is finished with a process that arrests the wood in its natural, “freshly cut” state.
 The resulting color is a creamy white that will not turn yellow or golden over time.
-The table with white ash base is a beautiful complement to the Eames lounge chair and ottoman with white ash veneer and pearl premium leather.
+This white ash base is a beautiful complement to the Eames Lounge Chair and Ottoman with white ash veneer and pearl premium leather.

 In a long lifetime of creative work, Isamu Noguchi designed gardens and plazas, fountains and murals, furniture and paper lamps, and stage sets for modern dance pioneer Martha Graham.
-But he said that of all the furniture designs he created, the table that bears his name represented his only true success.
+However, hesaid that of all the furniture designs he created, the glass coffee table that bears his name represented his only true success.